taoza/documentation/docs-src/temporal-cli/workflow/execute.md

 ---
 id: execute
-title: tctl workflow execute
+title: temporal workflow execute
 sidebar_label: execute
-description: How to start a new Workflow Execution and get Workflow progress using tctl.
+description: How to start a new Workflow Execution and get Workflow progress using Temporal.
 tags:
-  - tctl
+  - cli
 ---

-The `tctl workflow execute` command starts a new [Workflow Execution](/concepts/what-is-a-workflow-execution) and shows its progress until completion.
+The `temporal workflow execute` command starts a new [Workflow Execution](/concepts/what-is-a-workflow-execution) and shows its progress until completion.

 The command is entered in the following format:

-`tctl workflow execute [modifiers]`
+`temporal workflow execute [modifiers]`

 Single quotes (`''`) are used to wrap input as JSON.